njoguamos/laravel-jenga/README.md

 ![Issues](https://img.shields.io/github/issues/njoguamos/laravel-jenga)

 ## Why use this package
-1. To automate generation of jenga api `Bearer Token`
-2. To provide a way of generating jenga api `access_token` which normally expires after a particular period
+1. To provide a way of generating jenga api `access_token` after a give period e.g every 30 minutes
-3. To provide a fluent way of generating jenga api key pair of `private key` and `public key`
+2. To provide a fluent way of generating jenga api key pair of `private key` and `public key`
+3. To automate generation of jenga api `Bearer Token`
 4. Offer a seamless gateway to interacting with Jenga API

 ## Documentation

-### 1. Installing and Setting up the Package
-#### 1.1 Installation
+### Installation

 Use the Composer package manager to install this package into your Laravel project